anonuser123abc/horde-calculator/how-to.md

 6. "$$$ Cashed Out Already (optional)" - same as Invested field

 There are 2 calculator strategies for now.
 First one is full compound (identical to simple calculator).
 Second strategy is first cashing out your investments, and only then full compound.
-There might be more strategies added in the future.
+More strategies could be added in the future.

-When compounding, calculator will continue to compound until the wallet limit is hit, then it will cashout and just maintain active plot count.
+When compounding, calculator will continue to compound until the wallet limit is hit, then it will cashout and just maintain active plot count at the limit.

 ##### Graphs
 There are 3 graphs with different information.
-Each dataset can be toggled if you click on its label.
+Each dataset can be hidden/shown by clicking on its label.

 1. Plot Graph - this graph shows count of active and decayed plots though time
-2. Cashout graph - this graph is about money, it shows cashout profit and tax, and also daily cashout profit and tax, if the "Invested" input is populated it will also show a break-even line
+2. Cashout graph - this graph is about money, it shows total cashout profit and tax (if 10 tokens are sold, 9 go into cashout profit, 1 goes to sell tax), daily cashout profit and tax, if the "Invested" input is populated it will also show a break-even line
 3. Two tokenomics graphs, one in HORDE, one in $$$, basically just shows how creating plots feeds the ecosystem

 ##### Details about calculator
  - calculator creates new plots at the beginning of a day if it has enough rewards
- - on the last day, plot will generate the reward and then be moved into the decayed status
+ - on the last day, plot will generate the reward and then move into 'decayed' status
  - nfts:
-   - one plot can only have one NFT, and one NFT can only be assigned to one plot
+   - one plot can only have one NFT, and one NFT can only be assigned to one plot, its 1 to 1 relationship
-   - considering that, if you have more plots than NFTs, then calculator will assume all NFTs have been assigned to some plots
+   - considering that, if you have more plots than NFTs, calculator will assume all NFTs have been assigned and are active
    - BUT if you have more NFTs than you have plots, then calculator will assume that the highest reward NFTs are assigned first

 ## Version 1